joncinque/solana/docs/src/cli/wallets/hardware/trezor.md

 - [Review Trezor and BIP-32](https://trezor.io/learn/a/what-is-bip32)
 - [Review Trezor and BIP-44](https://trezor.io/learn/a/what-is-bip44)

-## Use Trezor Model T or Trezor Safe 3 with Solana CLI
+## Use Trezor Model T, Safe 3, or Safe 5 with Solana CLI

-1. Plug your Trezor Model T or Trezor Safe 3 device into your computer's USB port
+1. Plug your Trezor device into your computer's USB port
+2. Tap to connect the device
+3. Enter your pin
+3. Ensure the screen reads the name of your device

 ### View your Wallet Addresses